multiagentcoordinationprotocol/ui-console/README.md

 This project turns the MACP product blueprint into a working UI scaffold that can:

-- launch scenarios from Example Service launch schemas
+- launch scenarios from Examples Service launch schemas
 - compile launch inputs into Control Plane execution requests
 - validate and submit runs to the Control Plane
 - stream live execution updates over SSE